Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Main Methodology

 \subsection{Complexity Analysis}

-As we have shown, solving the one-step DRPP $\mathbf{P}_1$ is equivalent to finding a global minimax point (Stackelberg equilibrium) for a convex-nonconcave minimax problem where the outer minimization is a semidefinite programming and the inner problem is to maximize a non-smooth convex function subject to quadratic constraint.
-It is known that convex maximization is NP-hard in very simple cases such as quadratic maximization over a hypercube, and even verifying local optimality is NP-hard \cite{pardalosCheckingLocalOptimality1988a}.
-Thus finding a global minimax point of a one-step DRPP problem is also NP-hard.
+As we have shown, solving the one-step DRPP $\mathbf{P}_1$ is equivalent to finding a global minimax point (Stackelberg equilibrium) for a convex-nonconcave minimax problem where the outer minimization is a semidefinite programming and the inner problem is to maximize a non-smooth convex function subject to a quadratic constraint.
+It is known that convex maximization is NP-hard in very simple cases, such as quadratic maximization over a hypercube, and even verifying local optimality is NP-hard \cite{pardalosCheckingLocalOptimality1988a}.
+Thus, finding a global minimax point of a one-step DRPP problem is also NP-hard.

 Even worse, finding a local minimax point of a general constrained minimax optimization is of fundamental hardness.
-Not only the local minimax point may not exist \cite{jinWhatLocalOptimality2020}, but any gradient-based algorithm needs exponentially many queries in the dimension and $\epsilon^{-1}$ to compute an $\epsilon$-approximate first-order local stationary point \cite{daskalakisComplexityConstrainedMinmax2021}.
+Not only may the local minimax point not exist \cite{jinWhatLocalOptimality2020}, but any gradient-based algorithm needs exponentially many queries in the dimension and $\epsilon^{-1}$ to compute an $\epsilon$-approximate first-order local stationary point \cite{daskalakisComplexityConstrainedMinmax2021}.
 Finally, the local stationary point is not always guaranteed to be a local minimax point \cite{grimmerLimitingBehaviorsNonconvexNonconcave2022, fiezImplicitLearningDynamics2020a}.

 In summary, globally finding a minimax point of a one-step DRPP is computationally intractable, and gradient-based algorithms aiming for local minimax points are limited by both convergence speed and performance guarantee.
-Therefore, a reasonable goal for the one-step DRPP is to derive upper or lower bounds of the optimal worst-case value function $V_k^{*}$ by relaxing the constraints imposed on the predictors or SDSs.
+Rather than pursuing the optimal solutions of $\mathbf{P}_0$, a more reasonable goal is to derive suboptimal solutions for the one-step DRPP $\mathbf{P}_1$.
+Based on these suboptimal solutions, we can then derive upper and lower bounds for the robust value functions $V_k^*$.